MNicolso/Loan-Calculator-V2/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-CF Loan Calculator is a tool desinged to help users plan and manage loans and debt.
-With an input of loan amount, term length (months), and interest rate.
-Output will show over all loan information as well as a month by month break down.
+The Personal Loan Calculator is a tool designed to help users plan and manage loans and debt.
+With an input of loan amount, term length (months), and interest rate. the calculator will show you all the total costs of your loan as well as a month by month break down.